“But God…you’re just so boring.”

 The confession was guilty, but honest.

 I was in the waning years of my teens, struggling with loneliness, and had stumbled upon an article telling me to “find my ultimate satisfaction in God”.
-Like too much such advice, the author just dropped that little gem in front of me and then…finis.
-End of blog post/article/paragraph.
+The author just dropped that little gem in front of me and then…finis.
+End of article.
 Walked away without telling me how to do it, how to find pleasure in a God I couldn’t see or hear.

 As if it’s a piece of cake or something.